 It was necessary to enclose these lines and run them underground.
 Consideration was given to simply building over them.
 But that was abandoned because of the condition of the brick retaining walls, which were already a hundred years old and had been damaged by bombing during the war.

 In the end, someone came up with the very clever scheme of building a completely new set of rails between Moorgate and Barbican stations.
-That way, there would be no need to interrupt any rail services except at the very end of the project when the new lines were joined at Barbican and Moorgate.
-The old rails could then be taken out of commission and absorbed into the Barbican building process.
+The existing route was curved.
+The new set of lines would be constructed between the ends, like the string of a bow.
+That way, there would be no need to interrupt any rail services except at the very end of the project when ‘the bow was strung’ – i.e. when the new lines were joined to the service at Barbican and Moorgate, and the old rails taken out of commission and absorbed into the Barbican building process.

-The new tunnels were built with dense concrete walls and a double roof with a large air gap in the centre to reduce airborne noise.
+The tunnels themselves were built with dense concrete walls and a double roof with a large air gap in the centre to reduce airborne noise.

-The connection of the new stretch of tracks to the old, was successfully carried out on Sundays without disrupting the rail traffic.
+The connection of the new stretch of tracks to the old, was successfully carried out on Sundays without disrupting the rail traffic network.

 When the tunnels had been completed – but before the new tracks were connected to the Underground system – the City’s Court of Common Council held a banquet there, thus re-enacting an earlier famous banquet held on completion of the Brunel’s Thames Tunnel in 1843.
 The City grandees never let an opportunity for a good banquet go to waste.